Chart Color Schemes

 AreaSearch assessment of residential development drivers sees a low level of activity in Herberton, placing the area among the bottom 25% of areas assessed nationally

 Herberton has recorded approximately 13 residential properties granted approval each year over the past five financial years, totalling 66 homes.
-In FY26 so far, 4 approvals have been recorded.
-On average, 1.1 new residents arrive per new home annually between FY21 and FY25.
+In FY-26 so far, 4 approvals have been recorded.
+On average, 1.1 new residents arrive per new home constructed annually between FY-21 and FY-25.
 The average construction value of new properties is $184,000, which is below regional levels.

 This year, $6.6 million in commercial approvals have been registered, indicating limited commercial development focus.
-Compared to the rest of Queensland, Herberton shows reduced construction activity, with 56.0% fewer approvals per person.
-Recent construction comprises 90.0% standalone homes and 10.0% attached dwellings.
-The estimated population density is 437 people per dwelling approval.
-Population projections suggest stability or decline, which may reduce housing demand pressures in the area.
+Compared to the rest of Queensland, Herberton shows reduced construction activity, being 56.0% below the regional average per person.
+Recent construction comprises 90.0% standalone homes and 10.0% attached dwellings, preserving the area's low density nature.
+The estimated population per dwelling approval is 437 people.
+Population projections indicate stability or decline, suggesting reduced housing demand pressures in Herberton.

 With population projections showing stability or decline, Herberton should see reduced housing demand pressures, benefiting potential buyers.